Neil1977/FRONT-END-PROJECT/README.md

 Fetch a list of things and display them nicely using a CSS Framework of styled Components.
 • As a user, I want to see the data nicely organized, so that I can consume and interact with it.
 • As a user, I want the app to have a nice UX, so that I can be happy and enjoy my time using the app.
+.
+As a user, want to be able to access individual KSBs and add notes/evidence/uploads (link portfolio guide also - see resources)

 #Tier 2 - Client-Side Routing
 Implement routing to access different pages in the application.
 It’s ok if there’s no Nav bar yet, that can be handled in a later tier